-A beautiful showgirl, name "the Canary" is a scheming nightclub singer.
-Blackmailing is her game and with that she ends up dead.
-But who killed "the Canary".
-All the suspects knew and were ...
-See full summary »
+A beautiful showgirl, nicknamed 'the Canary', is a scheming nightclub singer.
+Blackmailing is her game and soon ends up dead.
+But who killed 'the Canary'.
+All the suspects who knew her had ...

-A beautiful showgirl, name "the Canary" is a scheming nightclub singer.
-Blackmailing is her game and with that she ends up dead.
-But who killed "the Canary".
-All the suspects knew and were used by her and everyone had a motive to see her dead.
-The only witness to the crime has also been 'rubbed out'.
-Only one man, the keen, fascinating, debonair detective Philo Vance, would be able to figure out who is the killer.Written by
+A beautiful showgirl, nicknamed 'the Canary', is a scheming nightclub singer.
+Blackmailing is her game and soon ends up dead.
+But who killed 'the Canary'.
+All the suspects who knew her had been used by her.
+The only witness to the crime was also killed.
+Only one man, debonair detective, Philo Vance, might be able to figure out who silenced 'the Canary'.Written by

 Tony Fontana <email@example.com>

 16 of 20 people found this review helpful.

 Was this review helpful to you?